 Nuggets has been supplying BU students with music since 1978.
 With more than 10,000 records, including rare and out-of-print titles, this repository of pop culture sells several decades’ worth of tunes, posters, and old copies of rock magazines, as well as videos and DVDs.
 Check out the store’s extensive collection of local music, and browse its online collection here.
 Short on cash?
 No worries.
 Customers can buy, sell, and trade.

 500 Commonwealth Ave.

-Known for its superb cuisine, innovative décor, and a staff that knows the menu and wine list inside out, Island Creek Oyster Bar serves high-quality seafood and oysters.
-The raw bar, with an array of some of the freshest oysters to be had anywhere in Boston, is undoubtedly the main attraction.
-It also offers an innovative cocktail list.
-Island Creek isn’t cheap, but it’s an excellent place for a celebratory dinner.
+Renowned for its superb cuisine, stylish décor, and a staff that knows the menu and wine list inside out, Island Creek Oyster Bar serves high-quality seafood and oysters.
+The raw bar, with an array of some of the freshest oysters to be had anywhere in Boston, is the undisputed main attraction.
+But you’ll also find great appetizers, fried clams, lobster, and a daily selection of fresh fish.
+There’s also an innovative cocktail list and a popular Sunday brunch.
+It isn’t cheap, but it’s an excellent place for a celebratory dinner.

 500A Commonwealth Ave.

 Connected to Hotel Commonwealth, this intimate 18-seat cocktail bar gives off a homey vibe.
 Owner Jackson Cannon is one of the city’s finest mixologists, so it’s no surprise that the bar received Tales of the Cocktail’s 2017 Spirited Award for best American hotel bar.
 Cannon’s drink menu features five-to-seven rotating specialty cocktails (with names like “Bootlegger” and “Haberdasher”), along with other cocktails dubbed “favorite sips,” and fine wines, ciders, rums, and an extensive beer list.